 We recommend reading our blog posts Web Components - a Great Standard for a Platform Approach and Web Components - Getting started which provides a good overview about Web Components and why we've decided to use Polymer.

 If you're new to Polymer the best place to start is at www.polymer-project.org.
-The Polymer documentation provides some simple guides and tutorials to help you build an element or even build an app from the ground.
+The Polymer documentation provides some simple guides and tutorials to help you build an element.

 "Everything is an element" being Polymer's mantra, we should think of elements as our building blocks when creating an application (and even custom elements themselves).
 The challenging part is to decide how to break down our application into meaningful elements.